The Four Classes: Gold, Silver, Brass, Iron

 The young men we called ‘guardians’ may more properly be designated as the rulers’ auxiliaries and supporters.

 An old Phoenician tale told of a useful lie.
 It said that the earth is our mother where we were manufactured in, and we were sent up from it.
-We should telll this useful lie gradually, first to the rulers, then to the soldiers, and lastly to the people.
+We should tell this useful lie gradually, first to the rulers, then to the soldiers, and lastly to the people.
 We will tell them that:

-• their youth was a dream,
+- their youth was a dream

-• the education and training which they received from us, an appearance only.
+- the education and training which they received from us, an appearance only

-• their land is their mother and nurse which they should defend
+- their land is their mother and nurse which they should defend

-• her citizens are the children of the land and their own brothers.
+- her citizens are the children of the land and their own brothers

-Plato’s Four Classes: Gold (Brahmin), Silver (Ksattriya), Brass (Vaesha), Iron (Shudra)
+Socrates Does not Believe in the Caste System: Gold (Brahmin), Silver (Ksattriya), Brass (Vaesha), Iron (Shudra)

 The tale also said that God created each citizen differently:

-• The golden citizens have the power of command and consequently have the greatest honour.
+- The golden citizens have the power of command and consequently have the greatest honour.

-• The silver ones are the auxiliaries.
+- The silver ones are the auxiliaries.

-• The brass and iron citizens are the husbandmen and craftsmen.
+- The brass and iron citizens are the husbandmen and craftsmen.

 A golden parent will sometimes have a silver son, or a silver parent a golden son.
 God proclaims as a first principle to the rulers, that he should guard most the purity of the race.
 They should observe what elements mingle in their offspring.